alt-romes/programmer-calculator/tests/how-to-test.md

 $ ./run-tests.sh
 ```

+It would be better to run `./run-tests.sh` multiple times because i.e. I currently have a bug that crashes the code with segfault only half of the times

 ### Test file

 A test file contains sequences of expressions to be run in the calculator and must end with "quit" or "exit"

 When creating a new test file, add the name to the array of tests in `run-tests.sh`